Terms & Conditions

 Please read this information carefully, as payment of a deposit represents your acceptance of the following Terms and Conditions.
 These Terms and Conditions apply to all Smithsonian Journeys booked on or after January 4, 2021, but do not apply to Tailor Made Journeys, Private Jet tours, and Student Travel.
 Please visit Tailor Made Journeys, Smithsonian Journeys / PONANT Cruises, and Student Travel for those Terms and Conditions.
 And please call 866.903.7650 for Private Jet information.

 Smithsonian Journeys engages participants in the mission of the Smithsonian – “the increase and diffusion of knowledge.”
 Like the Institution, our tours enrich our participants’ lives and inspire their curiosity about the world.
-Your participation benefits the work of Smithsonian’s 19 museums, National Zoo, and nine research centers, helping to preserve our national treasures and shape the future through science, research, and exhibitions.
+Your participation benefits the work of Smithsonian’s 21 museums and galleries, and the National Zoo, helping to preserve our national treasures and shape the future through science, research, and exhibitions.

 Eligibility: Anyone under 18 must be accompanied by a parent or guardian for the entire tour.
 See age requirements for family tours on the itinerary page at smithsonianjourneys.org.
 Other itineraries may have minimum age requirements as noted on the itinerary page.